rija/tdd-vuejs-frontend-webpack/README.md

 _**Note**: Whose book can be found here:[Testing Vue.js Applications](https://www.manning.com/books/testing-vue-js-applications)_

-I wanted to create a skeleton project for the future me whenever I need to spin off a VueJS project to test with Jasmine while learning how to use these tools together.
+I wanted to create a skeleton project that works in 2019 for the _"future me"_ whenever I need to spin off a VueJS project to test with Jasmine while learning how to use these tools together.

 This is a follow up to my single web page CodePen example for testing a VueJS app using Jasmine: